ControlSystemStudio/phoebus/services/save-and-restore/doc/index.rst

 For pva (pv access) the service must be started with the ``-DdefaultProtocol=pva`` Java option, and the list of gateways - if any - must be set as a system environment named ``EPICS_PVA_ADDR_LIST``.

+Details on the endpoints invoking IOC communication are found below.

 Elasticsearch setup
 -------------------